-Creamy Pressure Cooker Potato Cheese Soup loaded with chunky potatoes, bacon, corn and two kinds of cheese.
-A hearty soup ready in just minutes in the pressure cooker.
+Potato Cheese Soup loaded with chunky potatoes, bacon, corn and two kinds of cheese.
+A hearty potato soup recipe ready in just minutes in a pressure cooker / Instant Pot.

 Baked Potato Soup is one of our favorites soup recipes.
 It’s a great recipe, especially if you’re having baked potatoes a day or two before and remember to bake a few extra for this soup.
 But if you want make it without baking the potatoes, this Pressure Cooker Chunky Potato Cheese Soup recipe is a great option.

 Making Chunky Potato Cheese Soup in an Instant Pot